PA0GTB/CW-Memory-Keyer/README.md

    Cleaning up the code and removed not used constants and declarations Renamed the Booleans status behavior added LCD adress constant
+   --
+   Added mofified ps2keyboard library due to enlarged keyboard buffer for this project and the necesaary Morse library